Sorsogon-State-University-Bulan-Campus/bsit-2-4-2022-grp-8-godala-et-al/README.md

 Answer: per hour =₱3,000 per night = ₱5,000

-3. What are the services that your hotel offers?
+3. What are the services that our hotel offers?

 Answer: Fusion Cuisine, Bar, Spa, Fitness Center, Car Parking, Laundry Rooms, Kiddie Playground, Salon, Swimming Pool

-4. Do you offer pick-up or drop-off service, or other transportation/shuttle services?
+4. Do we offer pick-up or drop-off service, or other transportation/shuttle services?

 Answer: Cyanma Hotel offers the best transportation where you can feel your the owner and I assure that you can come and go home safely, yes we offer pick-up and drop - off  by land, air and ocean we have different kind of transportation.